DDDEastMidlandsLimited/dddem-blog/_posts/2019-08-07-digital-lincoln-post.md

 <img src="/assets/img/2019-08-07/lincolnhack.png" alt="Picture of hackers" width="100%"/>
 <center>
-<i>Lincoln Hack — is the annual hackathon, organised by Digital Lincoln it attracts 100 -120 people annually</i>
+<i>Lincoln Hack — is the annual hackathon, organized by Digital Lincoln it attracts 100 -120 people annually</i>
 </center>
 <br/>

 I recently read <a href="https://medium.com/@loftio/what-the-tech-community-in-nottingham-means-to-me-f0fa17bb162" target="_blank">a wonderful post by a Nottingham tech community member who has got so much out of the tech community in only but a few short months</a>, I am so pleased for them and also chatted with someone who is using the power of the community to help her grow her career, which is brilliant, I so love that these opportunities are around in our industry.
-So, whilst not plagiarising the ideas, honest, I was eventually inspired to finish the blog post I promised Jess and Moreton for DDDEM on that very topic, what the community can do for you or more specifically what I have observed during my involvements in tech communities, in Nottingham, Lincoln and Leicester and what it can do for your tech career.
+So, whilst not plagiarizing the ideas, honest, I was eventually inspired to finish the blog post I promised Jess and Moreton for DDDEM on that very topic, what the community can do for you or more specifically what I have observed during my involvements in tech communities, in Nottingham, Lincoln and Leicester and what it can do for your tech career.
 The post was commissioned a while back and has taken some time to come out but hopefully, those in any tech community, new entrants or otherwise will get something from it and release how and why we should nurture our communities.

 <br/>